greenm01/ec4x/docs/ec4x_specs.md

 Fleets are temporarily disbanded and their squadrons fight individually under a single Task Force.

-Task Forces assume the highest ROE of any fleet in the force.
+Task Forces assume the highest ROE of any fleet joining the force.

 Fighter squadrons deploy to their player's respective Task Force as independent squadrons.